The best towns in Herefordshire for a day trip

 Bromyard was first recorded in 840 and is steeped in rural history.
 The town’s name derives from Old English, meaning “an enclosure covered or fenced with broom or gorse”.
 The town is nestled in northeast Herefordshire on the A44 between Leominster and Worcester, and these days it’s known as the Town of Festivals.

 But there’s more to the town than festivals.
-The centre is a designated Conservation Area with historic half-timbered building, a heritage trail, independent shops and cafes.
+The centre is a designated Conservation Area with historic half-timbered buildings, a heritage trail, independent shops and cafes.
 Venture out onto Bromyard Downs, 114 hectares of registered common – a must visit for walkers and nature lovers.

 Who hasn’t heard of Hay-on-Wye?
 It’s the Town of Books and home to the world-famous Hay Literary Festival where you’ll be falling over celebrities for one week every May!
-It once had a self-styled King of Hay – real name Richard Booth.
-It was also home to the model April Ashley, one of the first people to undergo successful gender reassignment surgery.

 The town dates back to the Domesday Book of 1086 when it was called ‘Chingtune’ which means ‘king’s town’ in Old English.
 It had great strategic value as it sat above the River Arrow and even had a castle in the 11th century until King John knocked it down.